 Most people who have a mortgage have an escrow account where their lender holds money for property taxes or homeowners insurance.
 This allows you to split taxes and insurance over 12 months instead of paying it all at once.
 Your lender may add escrow payments to your monthly mortgage dues along with principal and interest payments.

 A fixed-rate mortgage has the same interest rate throughout the term of the loan.
 For example, if you buy a home at 4% on a 15-year fixed-rate loan, it means that you’ll pay 4% interest on your loan every month for your entire 15-year term.
 Homeowners who choose a fixed-rate term often believe that rates will rise over the course of their loan and want the stability and predictability this type of loan provides.

-Homeowners insurance is a type of protection that compensates you if your home gets damaged during a covered peril.
-Common perils that are covered include fires, burglaries and windstorms.
+Homeowners insurance is a type of protection that compensates you if your home gets damaged during a covered incident.
+Common damages that are covered include fires, burglaries and windstorms.
 In exchange for coverage, you pay your insurance provider a monthly premium.